 Had the pleasure to work on this piece for Art_Fund https://t.co/D7yujWrV5f27 November 2017

 "Be confident in what you're saying, and remember that clients don't necessarily know a lot of the terms you're talking about," says Targett.
 "If they seem confused, it's because they're trying to understand – so just be very clear with them.
 Be confident that you know what you're talking about because you've been trained to do this."

 "Being able to manage my time better is something I've learned since joining Animade," says Targett.
 "It's something I should have known before I started in the industry, but being in a studio environment – and not a freelancer – has really taught me how to get things done."

 Want more?
-Check out Milo Targett and Lana Simanenkova's video below:
+Check out our video interview with Milo Targett and Lana Simanenkova's below:

 See our full set of interviews with the team from Animade.